SQream/sqream-db-quickstart/README.md

 ### Data loading
 Data load is performed in two steps:
-1. Create a table, with schema that represents the files to be loaded into SQream DB
+1. Create a table with a schema that represents the files to be loaded into SQream DB
-2. Copy the data with the `COPY` command to the target table.
+2. Copy the data with the `COPY` command to the target table

 Things to notice:
 * Some CSVs contain a header row, which should be explicitly skipped-over with the `OFFSET` keyword
 * Some CSVs have alternative delimiters.
 See the <a href="http://docs.sqream.com/latest/manual/sql_reference.html#_copy_from_bulk_import">COPY ..
-FROM</a> syntax for more information on loading TSVs and other formats.
+FROM</a> syntax for more information on loading TSVs and other formats
 * If the data doesn't match the destination table, SQream DB will fail the entire transaction

 ## What's next?